Home North AmericaIsla Tiburón: Largest Island in Mexico and a Nature Reserve

 These varied environments are home to many unique species, including the endangered Tiburón Island bighorn sheep, which were introduced to the island in the 1970s and have adapted well to its mountainous terrain.

+These seasonal movements make the waters around Isla Tiburón a prime location for observing dolphins, whales, and seabirds in their natural environment.
 At night, bioluminescent plankton sometimes light up the waves around Isla Tiburón, creating a natural spectacle as the water appears to glow with every movement.
-This phenomenon, combined with the island’s untouched landscapes, makes Isla Tiburón an unforgettable destination for those who have the chance to visit.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 Accept Read More